-But, typing just that string of numbers would not even connect you to the site.
-It would only point to the server where the site is stored as there need to be some specific server settings in place as well.
-For most internet users this process would be too complex and time-consuming.
+But typing that string of numbers would not connect you to the site.
+It would only point to the server where the site is stored, as some specific server settings need to be in place.
+For most internet users, this process would be too complex and time-consuming.

 In this case, domains act as a middleman, making this process automated and incredibly simple.

-If you wish to visit a site, there are two things that should be in place: a web server and a domain name.
-The former is where you will store all your website data such as files, databases, media, etc. This is the space on the server that you rent when you purchase web hosting services.
+If you wish to visit a site, two things should be in place: a web server and a domain name.
+The former is where you will store all your website data, such as files, databases, media, etc. This is the space on the server that you rent when you purchase web hosting services.

-The domain is what a visitor must type into the address bar to visit your site, however, the speed with which they will connect to it though, is dependent on the optimization of your website and the quality of the web server you are hosting the site on.
+The domain is what a visitor must type into the address bar to visit your site; however, the speed with which they will connect to it depends on your website's optimisation and the quality of the web server you are hosting the site on.
 That is why having a good web hosting service provider is crucial to running a successful site.

 The 5 Types of Domains

-When people think of a website, the standard ‘.com’ pops into their mind.
+When people think of a website, the standard ‘.com’ pops into their minds.
 Although it is, in fact, the most common extension, there are different types of extensions available for use.

-There are, actually five extensions that you can use with your desired domain name, however, some of them are only available if you are running a specific kind of website.
+There are, actually, five extensions that you can use with your desired domain name.
+However, some are only available if you are running a specific website.

 Top-Level Domains (TLDs)

-Back in the 1990s, the Internet Assigned Numbers Authority (i.e. IANA) released six top-level domains.
-These top-level domains (TLD) became known as domain name extensions and represent the highest level in the Domain Name System hierarchy.
+In the 1990s, the Internet Assigned Numbers Authority (i.e. IANA) released six top-level domains.
+These top-level domains (TLD) became known as domain name extensions and represented the highest level in the Domain Name System hierarchy.
 They include:

-- .net: shorthand for network, .net was created expressly for institutes that partook in network technologies such as an internet service provider or an infrastructure company.
-Like with .com, the restrictions meant to limit .net to networking purposes, was never upheld and it became one of the more popular top-level domains, with many seeing it as a close second to using the .com top-level domain.
+- .net: shorthand for network, .net was created expressly for institutes that partook in network technologies, such as an internet service provider or an infrastructure company.
+Like with .com, the restrictions meant to limit .net to networking purposes were never upheld.
+It became one of the more popular top-level domains, with many seeing it as a close second to using the .com top-level domain.

 - .mil: shorthand for military, .mil was created expressly for U.S. military branches.
-Unlike the other different types of top-level domains, this restriction is still upheld.
-Now, it is quite common for .mil to use second and third-level domains in conjunction with the .mil TLD.
+This restriction is still upheld, unlike the other types of top-level domains.
+It is common for .mil to use second and third-level domains in conjunction with the .mil TLD.

-- .gov: shorthand for government, .gov, like .mil, was restricted for American federal governmental agencies and personnel use only.
-These days, .gov is used by governmental agencies, programs, cities, states, towns, counties, and native American tribes.
+- .gov: shorthand for government, .gov, like .mil, was restricted for American federal agencies and personnel use only.
+These days .gov is used by governmental agencies, programs, cities, states, towns, counties, and Native American tribes.

 Country Code Top Level Domains (ccTLD)